-- Moves the cursor backward among the two pages, through each valid decision within a specific step, except in the following cases: - If the cursor is at decision T on Page A, it will move to the step number. - If the cursor is at the first decision on Page B, it will back up to the first valid decision (C) for the first chemical commanded in this bath. - Displays the name of the formula and step being modified. - 2.3.3.3.
-Create a New Formula-Creating a new formula with the E-P Plus® controller entails adding and defining steps using one of the existing but blank formula numbers.
+- Moves the cursor forward among Pages A and B through each valid decision in a specific step.
+This accepts the standard or default decision if another choice was not previously made. - Moves the cursor backward among the two pages, through each valid decision within a specific step, except in the following cases: - If the cursor is at decision T on Page A, it will move to the step number. - If the cursor is at the first decision on Page B, it will back up to the first valid decision (C) for the first chemical commanded in this bath.

+2.3.3.3.
+Create a New Formula-Creating a new formula with the E-P Express[®] Gear Guardian controller entails adding and defining steps using one of the existing but blank formula numbers.